johannefranck/johannefranck.github.io/data.markdown

   </iframe>
   <figcaption style="margin-bottom: 0.10rem; font-style: italic;">
     <strong>Figure 1: Voter turnout across years by constituency.</strong>
     This interactive chart allows you to explore voter turnout over time across different districts in Copenhagen.
 Click on district names in the legend to show or hide them.
 To zoom in on a specific period, click and drag over the area you'd like to examine in more detail.
+Double-click, to reset axes.
   </figcaption>
 </figure>

-The figure above illustrates voter turnout in each constituency across election years over the past two decades.
+*So what can we takeaway from this illustration?*
 Notably, the *Bispebjerg* constituency consistently shows the lowest turnout in every election, while *Falkoner* consistently has the highest.
 These differences become particularly interesting when we later examine population data to identify patterns that may help explain variations in voting behavior across districts.
 When comparing individual constituencies to the overall average turnout in Copenhagen, we observe that *Bispebjerg*, *Valby*, *Sundbyvester*, *Sundbyøster*, and *Brønshøj* consistently fall below the citywide average.
 This suggests that these areas tend to have lower levels of voter engagement compared to other parts of Copenhagen.

 ### Population Count